Sleep Wellness – the overnight remedy

 CBT is a psychotherapeutic approach and research studies indicate that it can be more effective than sleeping medication for treating chronic insomnia.

-Relaxation techniques can be useful when stress and worry causes sleep disruptions.
+Relaxation techniques and some variations of best headphones for sleeping can be useful when stress and worry causes sleep disruptions.
 In a recent study, mindfulness meditation had significant benefits for improving quality of sleep.
 Dealing with the underlying causes of stress where possible, as with CBT, is also advisable.

 Many studies show exercise during the day promotes better sleep.
 Regular physical exercise may promote relaxation and raise core body temperature in ways that are beneficial to initiating and maintaining sleep.